ipfs/ipfs-docs/docs/how-to/copy-ipfs-to-computer.md

     cd ~/
     ```

 1. Move your current IPFS repository to another folder.
-If something goes wrong you can revert to this later:
+If something goes wrong you can restore your installation from here:

     ```bash
     mv .ipfs ipfs-old